diasurgical/devilution/README.md

 - Left analog / DPad: move hero
 - Right analog: simulate mouse
-- A: attack nearby enemies, talk to towns people and merchants, pickup & place items in the inventory, OK while in main menu
+- A: attack nearby enemies, talk to towns people and merchants, pickup/place items in the inventory, OK while in main menu
-- B: Select spell, cancel while in main menu
+- B: Select spell, back while in menus
-- X: pickup gold, potions & equipment from ground, open chests and doors that are nearby, use item when in inventory (useful to read books etc.)
+- X: pickup items, open chests and doors that are nearby, use item in the inventory
-- Y: cast spell, go to previous screen when talking to people and in shops, delete character while in main menu
+- Y: cast spell, delete character while in main menu
 - R1: use mana potion from belt
 - L1: use health item from belt
 - R2: inventory
 - L2: character sheet
 - Left analog click: toggle automap
 - Right analog click: left mouse click
-- Select: quest log
-- Start: game Menu, skip intro
+- Start: game Menu, skip movie
+- Select + L2: quest log
+- Select + R2: spell book
+- Select + Right analog click: right mouse click
+- Select + A/B/X/Y: hot spell

 For now, they can be re-mapped by changing `SourceX/controls` or by setting the `SDL_GAMECONTROLLERCONFIG` environment variable (see